helich0pper/helich0pper.github.io/README.md

 permalink: "/about/"
 layout: page
 ---
- I post machine writeups that I found fun as well as other intriguing concepts/tutorials.
+ I post CTF writeups that I found fun as well as other intriguing concepts/tutorials.

 ## More about me
 You can reach out to me on one of the following: <br>